 GE corn and soybean meal are the top imported products.
-In 2017, Nicaraguan imports of these two products reached over 321,982 metric tons (MT) with a total value of \$80 million.
+In 2019, Nicaraguan imports of these two products reached over 402,563 metric tons (MT) with a total value of \$ 100 million.
+The United States is the top supplier followed by Brazil and Argentina.
+All imports of GE grains rely on discretionary import permits issued by the government of Nicaragua.
 Importers and/or exporters cannot request approval for new GE events since Nicaragua's biotech law, Law 705, lacks implementing regulations.
 This is a major limitation to the adoption of new biotechnologies in Nicaragua.

+Since April 2018, Nicaragua has been immersed in a social political crisis and the private sector has stopped any discussions with the Government regarding the biotech legal framework.
 Some of the best prospects in the mid-term are the approval of GE corn and soybean events for cultivation and animal feed.
-However, the approval of GE events will depend, to a great extent, on whether the implementing regulations of Law 705 are officially passed.
+However, the approval of GE events will depend, to a great extent, on whether the implementing regulations of Law 705 are passed.